 All about clear aligners

 Clear aligners are one of the most popular courses of orthodontic treatment for adults.
-Often known by the manufacturer’s name, such as Invisalign®, these aligners are usually hailed as ‘invisible braces’ due to their subtle appearance.
-This is because this aligners are transparent in colour and custom-made to fit snugly on your teeth, a bit like a small mouthguard.
+Often known by the manufacturer’s name, such as Invisalign®, these aligners are sometimes referred to as ‘invisible braces’ due to their subtle appearance.
+This is because these aligners are transparent and custom-made to fit snugly on your teeth, a bit like a small mouthguard.

-The answer to this question is never straightforward and depends on a range of factors, including:
+The answer to this question is never straightforward and depends on a range of factors.

 The issue you want to correct